CN-28/Sudoku-Solver/README.md

 App uses recursive algorithm with backtracking to solve Sudoku.

-In every 1x1 square from 9x9 grid the user can enter number from to 1 to 9.
+In each 1x1 square from 9x9 grid the user can enter number from to 1 to 9.

 `SOLVE` - button, which fills the board with solved Sudoku.